 Varfurile tale,

-Sa trec peste ele”
+Sa trec peste ele”“My soul stopped

 And it implored: